Indiana is collaborating with Illinois, Michigan, Minnesota and Wisconsin to support an electric vehicle charging network across the Midwest.

 An assortment of programs addressing wetland restoration as well as conservation and education initiatives will be aided in their efforts through grants from NIPSCO.

-Merrillville-based Northern Indiana Public Service Co. is taking another step to switch to green power generation systems.
+Northern Indiana Public Service Co. is expanding its network of green power sources.

 NIPSCO’s is adding to its network renewable energy sources.